ic17rey/butler-groupA-project1/README.md

 - [x] Make any updates needed for formatting
 - [x] Put the data into a dataframe
 - [x] Load the dataframe to csv to retrieve for notebook 2
-- [ ] Determine best plots to use
+- [x] Determine best plots to use

 #### Jupyter Notebook 2: Data Analysis
-- [ ] Using the dataframe created, create the plots needed to help analyze the data
+- [x] Using the dataframes created, create the plots needed to help analyze the data
-- [ ] Perform calcs as needed for averages
+- [x] Perform calcs as needed for averages or binning
-- [ ] Add linear regression models to plots and look at relationships
+- [x] Add linear regression models to plots and look at relationships
-- [ ] Look at correlation and p-values
+- [x] Look at correlation and p-values
-- [ ] Use this info to make observations about the research questions
+- [x] Use this info to make observations about the research questions

 #### Prepare a summary of observations
 #### Prepare for the presentation